Uralstech/ezrSquared/docs/index.markdown

 ```

 The `show()` function takes anything we put between the parentheses and prints it to the screen.
 But we must feed it the correct type of data for it to work.
-For example, text in ezr¬≤ is always put between **double quotes**.
+For example, text in ezr≤ is always put between **double quotes**.
 In the world of computer programming, we call this a **string**.

 Double quotes around strings are essential because they precisely **mark the start and end** of a string.
-This way, a string is easy to recognize for ezr¬≤.
+This way, a string is easy to recognize for ezr≤.
 Here are a few more examples of valid strings:

 ```
 "Hello world"